BPIFB9P: Superfamily

-Vomeromodulin/BPIFB9/BPIFB9A is a member of the BPI fold protein superfamily defined by the presence of the bactericidal/permeability-increasing protein fold (BPI fold) which is formed by two similar domains in a "boomerang" shape.This superfamily is also known as the BPI/LBP/PLUNC family or the BPI/LPB/CETP family.
+Vomeromodulin/BPIFB9/BPIFB9A is a member of the BPI fold protein superfamily defined by the presence of the bactericidal/permeability-increasing protein fold (BPI fold) which is formed by two similar domains in a "boomerang" shape.
+This superfamily is also known as the BPI/LBP/PLUNC family or the BPI/LPB/CETP family.
 The BPI fold creates apolar binding pockets that can interact with hydrophobic and amphipathic molecules, such as the acyl carbon chains of lipopolysaccharide found on Gram-negative bacteria, but members of this family may have many other functions.

 Genes for the BPI/LBP/PLUNC superfamily are found in all vertebrate species, including distant homologs in non-vertebrate species such as insects, mollusks, and roundworms.
 Within that broad grouping is the BPIF gene family whose members encode the BPI fold structural motif and are found clustered on a single chromosome, e.g., Chromosome 20 in humans, Chromosome 2 in mouse, Chromosome 3 in rat, Chromosome 17 in pig, Chromosome 13 in cow.
 The BPIF gene family is split into two groupings, BPIFA (SPLUNC) and BPIFB (LPLUNC).
 In humans, BIPFA consists of 3 protein encoding genes BPIFA1, BPIFA2, BPIFA3, and 1 pseudogene BPIFA4P; while BPIFB consists of 5 protein encoding genes BPIFB1, BPIFB2, BPIFB3, BPIFB4, BPIFB6 and 2 pseudogenes BPIFB5P, BPIFB9P.
 What appears as pseudogenes in humans may appear as fully functional genes in other species.

-The PIFB9P pseduogene in humans was first reported in 2011 as a member of the BPI/LBP/PLUNC family, but clones containing PIFB9P had been detected in 1999 genomic screening by the Welcome Trust Sanger Institute.
+The PIFB9P pseudogene in humans was first reported in 2011 as a member of the BPI/LBP/PLUNC family, but clones containing PIFB9P had been detected in 1999 genomic screening by the Welcome Trust Sanger Institute.